wassname/repr-preference-optimization/research_journal.md

 well that latest two run of orthpara2, and angle_mag seem to have loss_hidden_dpo going down steadily.
 Soe weird things but lets see

+# 2025-06-04 16:11:32

+So a note on formatting.
+The DRL library seperates prompt and completion, then concants has a complex collator then, and concats the completions in the.
+It's get rather complex and it's all in the names of speed (only one forward pass) and memory (only pad as much as the batch needs).
+But I disagree
+- I would rather just pad to max and find out about a out of GPU memory issues immediatly, rather than an hour into a run
+- I need 2 or 4 forward passes anyoay if I use a reference model.
+In fact models often have mutliple and it's not that big a deal
+- I don't think the extra complexity is worth it for the marginal gains in speed and memory usage.